DobriyDed/docs-en/docs/pages/quick-start.rst

 Install `Allocs Fixes <https://7dtd.illy.bz/wiki/Server%20fixes>`_.
 --------------------------------------------------------------------

 Confirm the webserver is up and running.
-To do this, you can type ``ip:port`` in your browser.
-You should see the dynamic map page.
+To do this, you can browse to ``http://ip:port`` in your browser.
+Replace ip and port with the values for your server (so for example you'd type something like this; http://192.168.0.1:8084) You should see the dynamic map page.

+To get the port of the webserver, you will need to go into your serverconfig. xml and find the value for "ControlPanelPort".
 The webserver uses ControlPanelPort+2 as port.

-You can find ControlPanelPort in your serverconfig.xml.
+If you do not have direct access to your server config (usually because of hosting companies setting it up for you), you'll need to do some more digging;

-  ControlPanelPort could also be called query port on some larger hosting providers
+ - ControlPanelPort could also be called query port on some larger hosting providers;
+ - When Your server boots up, you should see a logline like this "1.234 Started Webserver on 8082" (located in output_log.txt)
+ - See this page for additional information ``https://7dtd.illy.bz/wiki/Integrated%20Webserver``

 Set up authentication credentials for CSMM
 --------------------------------------------

+To be able to read data and execute actions on your server, you need to make a authentication name and token.
+You will create these yourself, so pick any value BUT consider that these are like the keys to your server.
+If you let other people know what these are or you pick easy to guess values, this is a security risk!

 Connect to your server console (telnet, webpanel, ingame should all work) and execute these commands.